 Wire in the Wood is a prog-bluegrass locomotive pulling a lonesome psych-folk boxcar and a swingin' Hot-Club caboose.
-Billy Kirst's drama-infused original compositions meld with an eclectic selection of traditional swing and folk covers to create the tracks for a kinetic cross-genre train.
-In the tradition of improvisational music, each performance seizes the moment, with detours and derailments around every bend in the tracks a new musical landscape awaits.
+Billy Kirst's original compositions meld with an eclectic selection of traditional and modern covers to create the tracks for a dramatic, kinetic, cross-genre train.
+In the tradition of improvisational music, around every bend in the tracks a new musical landscape awaits.

 A story of love: fragile, maybe broken, but always present, with all of its richness, elation, bitterness, and despair.
 From the title track’s “seeing everyone as sisters and brothers” to the dream in The King and Queen of a couple weaving “the threads of our blessed souls” to the meditation on being that is Raindrops in a Cartoon Sunrise, All Fall Apart declares that everything we hold is ephemeral, and that which is eternal, is love.

 “Madison” on local radio show Tree Town Sound, August 7, 2016

 “Anomalous Magnetic Moment” at Water Hill Music Fest, May 7, 2017

 "High and Dry", OK Computer 20th Anniversary Tribute, June 10, 2017

 Check out our YouTube channel.

 Posters are 11"x17", including 2.5" of blank space at bottom.